 The Bill C-21 handgun freeze, in force since October 21, 2022, blocks individual-to-individual handgun transfers entirely.
 If your Ontario file involves a handgun, an estate, or anything already classified as prohibited, the question stops being "which shop is closest?" and becomes "which business is actually authorized for this class?"

-If you have called your local shop and been told "we can't help you with that," this page explains what comes next.
+If you called your local shop and have been told "we can't help you with that," this page explains what comes next.

 What a Prohibited-Capable Dealer Can Do That a Regular Shop Cannot

-Everything Old Canada in Brentwood Bay, BC holds Business Firearms Licence 13848437.0001, valid 2024-09-24 to 2027-09-23.
-That licence authorizes:
+Everything Old Canada in Brentwood Bay, BC holds a Business Firearms Licence which authorizes them for:

-• Prohibited consignment — accepting OIC-prohibited firearms from owners and selling them to eligible buyers at market value
+- Prohibited consignment — accepting OIC-prohibited firearms from owners and selling them to eligible buyers at market value

-• Prohibited import — bringing prohibited firearms into Canada
+- Prohibited import — bringing prohibited firearms into Canada

-• Export on consignment — shipping prohibited items internationally on behalf of consignors
+- Export on consignment — shipping prohibited items internationally on behalf of consignors

-• RCMP Firearms Verifier authorization for classification and identification; deactivation itself is coordinated with an authorized deactivation business
+- RCMP Firearms Verifier authorization for classification and identification; deactivation itself is coordinated with an authorized deactivation business

 That authorization gap is the operational difference between a dealer who can legally handle your firearm and one who cannot.
 It is not a matter of willingness — it is a matter of what their licence permits.